sensorlab/sensorlab.github.io/content/01-link-quality-classification.md

 ---
-title: "Link quality classification"
+title: "Wireless link reliability"
 draft: False
 featured_image: "anomalous-link.svg"
-position: 1
+position: 4
 ---

-Wireless links are crucial to cost efficiently connecting various components in smart infrastructures.
-Recently, machine learning techniques proved to be suitable for more accurate estimation and classification.
-As original contribution to this area, we provide a comprehensive [survey](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9333616) on link quality estimators developed from empirical data and then focus on the subset that use ML algorithms.
-We analyze ML-based Link Quality Estimation (LQE) models from two perspectives using performance data.
-Firstly, we focus on how they address quality requirements that are important from the perspective of the applications they serve.
-Secondly, we analyze how they approach the standard design steps commonly used in the ML community.
+Wireless links are crucial for cost-efficiently connecting components in smart infrastructures, and machine learning has proved well suited to estimating and classifying their quality.
+Our comprehensive [survey on data-driven link quality estimation](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9333616) analyzes ML-based LQE from both application-requirement and ML-design-process perspectives.
+Building on that foundation, recent work tackles a problem that has become central as networks evolve towards 6G: maintaining reliability when the data distribution shifts.
+We have proposed a [representation-learning approach to feature drift detection in wireless networks](https://doi.org/10.1109/TETC.2025.3644604) and a broader framework for [detecting concept drift in wireless networks](https://arxiv.org/abs/2508.00042).